Best Nikon wide-angle zoom lenses in 2026: top options for seeing the bigger picture

 No focus distance scale

 This wide-angle zoom is refreshingly small and lightweight.
-To put it into context, both the competing Sigma DX format lenses are more than twice as heavy as the Nikon.
-There’s a catch though, in that the mounting plate is plastic rather than metal, and the overall build feels much less robust, but that's the price you pay for improved portability.
+There are a couple of catches though.
+First up, the mounting plate is plastic rather than metal, and the overall build feels less robust than some lenses, but that's the price you pay for improved portability.
+Secondly, it's recently been discontinued so if you want a brand new one rather than buying second-hand, you'll need to get your skates on.

 Unlike Nikon’s older DX format wide-angle zooms, this one adds VR (Vibration Reduction), with a 3.5-stop effectiveness in beating camera shake.
 There’s also a virtually silent AF-P stepping motor autofocus system, which works well for stills and movie capture alike.
 However, this does make both autofocus and manual focusing impossible with a number of older DSLRs, and there’s no focus distance scale.